mliq/prime_solo_db_01/README.md

 # prime_solo_db_01

 It's time to get started using passport!
-Setting up passport isn't too hard, but your senior developer has already set it up for you.
-However, the client has come back with functionality changes and you've been tasked with making it happen!

-##Go get the base project

-You need to [go download](https://github.com/PrimeAcademy/prime_example_passport) the lead dev's code and put it in a new repo.

-##Take it for a spin
+The purpose of this assignment is to show that you can follow development guides created by people on the interwebs.
+Follow along, make sure you're putting code in the correct files, and try to read through the code and understand what's happening under the hood.

+##A client's request

+You've been tasked with developing an application for a client that is required to authenticate users against a Mongo database.
+You are familiar with NodeJS, Express and Mongo so you're sure you can get it to work with some help.
+Luckily, you found a really awesome step-by-step guide that has just the bare minimum requirements!

+Create a new solution Node in Web Storm (don't forget to create a .gitignore file and add .idea, node_modules and .DS_Store to it).

+Next, starting from zero, follow the guide [here](https://docs.google.com/a/primeacademy.io/document/d/1SRq1ubPt0AUn8VybhZZ6fBqOoKaKlPIwScycJzFeAFQ/edit?usp=sharing).

-The other dev didn't have time to finish the required functionality, let along make the changes needed.
-First thing is first.
-Run the application, register a test user and make sure the login screen works right.
+Once you've got everything installed and all of the code added, run the application.
+You should be able to register a test user and make sure the login screen works right.
+If it works, you'll see "true" displayed after logging in.

-##Add missing fields
+##Hard Mode

 The client neglected to mention that users should also be able to save a first name, last name, and email address when signing up in the registration form.
 Make those changes.